 (b) Stock, Special Order, and Schedules Programs.
-(1) GSA has a FAR deviation to authorize payment within 10 days of receipt of a proper invoice.
-The authority applies only to:
+FAR deviation.
+GSA has a deviation from FAR 52.232-25 to authorize payment within 10 days of receipt of a proper invoice.
+The deviation applies only to:

 (i) Orders placed by GSA under Stock, Special Order, and Schedules programs;